 Idiom

 For each of the following sentences four alternatives are given.
 You are required to choose the correct meaning of the idiom or phrase given or underlined in the sentence.
-In life, we have to take the rough with the smooth.
+He is a plain, simple and sincere man.
+He will always call a spade a spade.

 ANSWER DOWNLOAD EXAMIANS APP